Justice League vs. Teen Titans

 Justice League vs. Teen Titans is a 2016 American animated superhero film directed by Sam Liu from a screenplay by Alan Burnett and Bryan Q. Miller.
-It is the 25th film of the DC Universe Animated Original Movies and the seventh film in the DC Animated Movie Universe.
-The film features the voices of Jon Bernthal, Taissa Farmiga, and Jason O'Mara.
+It is the 26th film of the DC Universe Animated Original Movies and the seventh film in the DC Animated Movie Universe.
+The film features the voices of Taissa Farmiga, Jon Bernthal, Stuart Allan and Jason O'Mara.

 The film had its world premiere at WonderCon on March 26, 2016, and was released through digital download on March 29, followed by home media release on April 12 by Warner Home Video.

 Plot

-Years ago, the demon Trigon gave birth to his daughter Raven with the human Arella.
-When Arella discovered his demonic nature, she ran away and was taken in by a group of mystics who lived in another dimension called Azarath.
-As she grew older, Raven wondered about her father.
+Years ago, the demon Trigon conceives his daughter Raven with the human Arella.
+When Arella discovered his demonic nature, she ran away and was taken in by the mystical inhabitants of Azarath.
+As a young girl, Raven becomes curious about her father.
 She attempted to use her powers to learn more about him.
-Trigon used her probe to find and destroy Arella along with Azerath and all its inhabitants.
-Raven managed to imprison Trigon inside a magical crystal in what was left of Azerath.
+Trigon finds her and kills Arella along with the people of Azarath.
+Raven barely manages to seal Trigon inside a magical crystal in what was left of Azarath.
 Sometime later, she met and joined the Teen Titans.

 In the present-day on Earth, Trigon sends a demonic corruptor to Earth, which briefly possesses Weather Wizard, following a battle between the Justice League and Legion of Doom.
 Ignoring his father Batman's instructions beforehand, Damian Wayne helps defeat the entity, but left the League with no background information from it.

-As a consequence for his reckless actions, Damian is sent to join the Titans.
+As a consequence for his reckless actions, Nightwing takes Damian to join the Titans.
 He meets Starfire, their leader; Jaime Reyes, a teenager infused with technology that turns into a beetle-like exoskeleton; Garfield Logan, a metahuman with the ability to shapeshift into any animal; and Raven.
-At first, Damian doesn't get along with them, believing he can be a better leader.
+At first, Damian does not get along with them, believing he can be a better leader.
 When he almost dies in an altercation with Jaime, Raven uses her power to heal him.
-They inadvertently bond through this experience- she sees flashes of his life and he sees Trigon within her.
+They inadvertently bond through this experience - Raven sees flashes of Damian's life and he sees Trigon within her.

 Meanwhile, Batman and Cyborg investigate the earlier attack.
 Superman is later possessed by one of the entities and brutally damages Atomic Skull, grabbing the attention of Diana and Batman.
-Before calming him down with Kryptonite, Batman learns the entity was after the "girl", but Superman escapes before the kryptonite can disable him.
+Before calming him down with kryptonite, Batman learns the entity was after the "girl", but Superman escapes before the kryptonite can disable him.
 Batman requests Cyborg to help him in tracking the girl in question.
 Elsewhere, the demonic Superman raises a gate somewhere in the desert.